Skip to Main Content

 • Sponsor: American Society of Law, Medicine, and Ethics (ASLME)

-• Format requirements in 2025 Competition include: "Papers should be between 15-20 double-spaced pages, including references (endnotes, not footnotes), and should include an abstract of no more than 250 words.
+• Format requirements in 2025 Competition included: "Papers should be between 15-20 double-spaced pages, including references (endnotes, not footnotes), and should include an abstract of no more than 250 words.
 Submissions may be adapted from papers submitted for course credit and will be judged on the basis of their originality, relevance, nexus to both health law and anti-racism, clarity, and potential for scholarly impact."

-• Eligibility requirements in 2025 Competition include: "Current graduate students in any field are invited to participate, including those graduating in Spring 2025, even if graduation occurs before the submission deadline.
+• Eligibility requirements in 2025 Competition included: "Current graduate students in any field are invited to participate, including those graduating in Spring 2025, even if graduation occurs before the submission deadline.
 ASLME membership is not required.
 Co-authored submissions are welcome (up to 3 co-authors), provided all co-authors are individually eligible."

-• Prize(s) in 2025 Competition: "The winning paper(s) may be invited for publication in the Journal of Law, Medicine, and Ethics, if not already slated for publication elsewhere.
+• Prize(s) in 2025 Competition were: "The winning paper(s) may be invited for publication in the Journal of Law, Medicine, and Ethics, if not already slated for publication elsewhere.
 Papers may be required to undertake edits prior to publication.
 The 1st Prize winner(s) will also be provided with a 1-year ASLME membership and a prize of $500."

-• Sponsor: Food and Drug Law Institute
+• Sponsor: Food & Drug Law Institute

-• Eligibility requirements in 2024 Competition included: "Students currently enrolled in a JD program at any of the nation’s ABA-accredited law schools and 2023–2024 academic year graduates are eligible to participate."
+• Eligibility requirements in 2025 Competition included: "Students currently enrolled in a JD program at any of the nation’s ABA-accredited law schools and 2024–2025 academic year graduates are eligible to participate."

-• Deadline for submission in 2024 Competition was: June 3, 2024.
+• Deadline for submission was: July 18, 2025.

 Health Law Writing Competition (annual)